os-js/manual.os-js.org/src/v3/install/README.md

 To upgrade, use `npm update`.

+It is also recommended that you run `npm run package:discover` afterwards.

 > Releases uses [semantic versioning](https://semver.org/) so if an update has breaking changes the `npm update` command will not upgrade to the latest release.
 You'll have to do it manually by using `npm install <package>@^<version>`.